1 Month Old Baby Milestones: The Truth About Movement, Brains & Bonding

 Sing, read, and respond to coos to reinforce turn-taking and connection.

-Call your baby by name and provide comfort promptly when they cry; responsiveness builds trust and regulation.
+Call your baby by name and respond promptly when they cry.
+Responsiveness builds trust and regulation.

 Partnering with Your Pediatrician at the One-Month Visit

-Use your four-week appointment (or virtual check-in) to compare notes, not just receive instructions.
+Use your four-week appointment to compare notes.
+Not just receive instructions.
 Jot these prompts in your phone ahead of time:

 How long can my baby comfortably lift their head in tummy time?
 Should we tweak positioning?